Someone’s Negligence Can Seriously Injure Your Child

 A few of these many Injuries can include:

 - Facial paralysis

 - Paralysis or other injuries to the baby’s arms or hands

 Infant injuries are often a result of the healthcare team’s failures to:

 - Respond to fetal distress

 - Quickly deal with an umbilical cord complication

 - Anticipate difficulties due to size of the baby

 - Provide adequate post-natal care.

 If another person’s negligence has resulted in serious harm to your child, the wisest move is to contact an experienced, compassionate personal injury attorney to protect your and your child’s rights to fair compensation.
-Contact the seasoned injury lawyers with Kaplan Lawyers PC for a free, no-obligation, consultation.
+Contact our New York child injury lawyers with Kaplan Lawyers PC for a free, no-obligation, consultation.
 You pay nothing unless we succeed in winning damages for you.